It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Are you eligible for a discount as a student?

 Yes, you are – if you’re based in the US.
 Students can get a discounted rate of $9.95 per month (vs. $14.95 a month).
-This offer can only be redeemed once, and it’s only available for new members.
-You can find more information about this offer here.
+This Audible offer can only be redeemed once, and it’s only available for new members.
+Quick audiobook statistic: The publishers issue around 90,000 new audiobooks per year.

-Does Audible work on airplane mode or without WiFi?
+Does Audible work in airplane mode or without Wi-Fi?

 Ready for your next listening adventure?